joelhawksley/identity/components/slides.md

 # [fit] belongs_to:
 # [fit] PullRequest

-^ In GitHub data model
+^ In the GitHub data model

-^ PR is just an issue with an associated pull request object.
+^ Pull request is just an issue with an associated pull request object.

 ^ So all pull requests are issues, but not all issues are pull requests.